jaydon2020/AGL-Documentation/docs/01_Getting_Started/03_Build_and_Boot_guide_Profile/01_Instrument_Cluster_(IC-IVI_with_Container_isolation).md

 table and each partition data into one image file.

 In default setting, that wic image is compressed xz.
-When that wic image write to SD card, you need to use xzcat ant dd command in build PC.
+When that wic image to the SD card, you need to use xzcat and dd commands on your build PC.

 ```bash
 $ sudo bash -c "xzcat /path/to/image/directory/agl-instrument-cluster-container-demo-XXXXX.rootfs.wic.xz | dd of=/dev/sdXXX bs=128M"